spantaleev/nextcloud-docker-ansible-deploy/README.md

 - **CentOS** (7.0+), **Debian** (9/Stretch+ -- untested) or **Ubuntu** (16.04+ -- untested) server.
 This playbook can take over your whole server or co-exist with other services that you have there.

+- [Python](https://www.python.org/) being installed on the server.
+Most distributions install Python by default, but some don't (e.g. Ubuntu 18.04) and require manual installation (something like `apt-get install python`).

-- the [Ansible](http://ansible.com/) program, which is used to run this playbook and configures everything for you
+- the [Ansible](http://ansible.com/) program being installed on your own computer.
+It's used to run this playbook and configures your server for you

 - `<your-domain>` domain name pointing to your new server - this is where the Nextcloud server will live